 How do these conversations work alongside advance care planning conversations?

-Because most of us don’t volunteer for these conversations with our medical advisers while we’re well, ACP conversations often take place when it is almost too late.
+Because most of us don’t volunteer for these conversations with our medical advisers while we’re well, ACP conversations often take place hurriedly when it is almost too late.
 Sadly, this was recently the experience in some nursing homes.

 We’d encourage these conversations – ACP and ‘What matters?’ – to be intertwined.
 ‘What matters to you?’ conversations are a great help when it’s time to think about ACP.
 By being clear about the things that matter most to us, it’s far easier to wrap future health care around those priorities.